I work for Orchard Group, an organization dedicated to establishing new churches in global cities.

 So you agree with everything you link to here, right?

 Posting ≠ endorsement.
 This site is most useful in terms of “things to think about” rather than “things to (dis)agree with.”
 Local Christians and churches effectively engaging the cities and culture around them depends in large part upon their understanding the cities and culture around them.
-The links and writing herein, therefore, provide things to carefully consider and pray about.
+The links and writing herein, therefore, provide things to prayerfully consider and thoughtfully engage.

 What’s that shape thing at the top?